PongoEngine/Towser/README.md

 # Towser

 Towser is a declarative framework for building fast web applications using Haxe.

-Towser was build to be fast, easy on the garbage collector, and concise.
+Towser is fast, easy on the garbage collector, and concise.
-* **Fast** - Towser is built from the ground up to be updated often and efficiently.
+* **Fast** - Built from the ground up to be updated often and efficiently.
-* **Memory Friendly** - Towser is built on top of Google's Incremental-Dom.
+* **Memory Friendly** - Built on top of Google's Incremental-Dom.
 By leveraging the Incremental-Dom we can have updates more often and use up less memory.
-* **Concise** - Towser was build on the same fundamentals as the Elm Architeture and uses a similar functional approach.
-All views are written as functions.
+* **Concise** - Built on the same fundamentals as the Elm Architeture and uses a similar functional approach to creating views.

 ## Installation